 Interpersonal Skills, Collaboration, Problem-solving, Communication, Time management, Adaptability, Organizational skills, Active listening

 Read more: 30 Top Skills for a Resume (With Examples)

 Volunteering demonstrates your commitment and desire to put your skills to use.
 And nothing makes a recruiter happier than a dedicated employee.
 You may include it on your resume whether you volunteered at a soup kitchen or helped gather rubbish in the countryside.
 Most employers consider volunteer experience alongside paid professional experience.
 Thus, you should always aim to include volunteer work that displays your abilities or where you learned a new relevant skill on your resume.

 Volunteer work should be stated in the same way as your employment experience section on your resume.
 So mention the organization’s name, location, the time you worked there, and a bulleted description of your responsibilities.

-Volunteer work examples:
+Volunteer work on resume with no experience examples:

 Freelancing & Volunteering

 - Designed posters and created a Facebook page to assist a local community in promoting a series of garage sales events.

 - Wrote promotional pieces and 20+ professional product evaluations for a small technology website.